Samantha Schultz

-Samantha Schultz (née Achterberg, born March 27, 1992) is an American modern pentathlete.
+Samantha "Sammy" Schultz (née Achterberg, born March 27, 1992) is an American modern pentathlete.
 She won the silver medal in the women's individual event at the 2019 Pan American Games held in Lima, Peru.
 Achterberg and Jessica Davis also won the gold medal in the women's relay event.

 In 2015, she competed in the women's individual event at the Pan American Games held in Toronto, Canada without winning a medal.
 In 2016, she competed at the World Modern Pentathlon Championships held in Moscow, Russia.

 She represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's event.

 She is a sergeant in the United States Army Reserves.